EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/README.md

 My note for **AirBikes** from the text file at the top of this README says simply `<slow>`.
 Did I bail on the game simply for that reason — that it felt slow on my lowly Macintosh Plus?
 The sprite art shows the beginning of an opponent, floating mines, a riderless airbike.
 One can imagine dodging barrles, mines, opponents — occassionally be sent over the bars fo the airbike...
 Maybe I didn't really have anywhere else to go with it though.

-Later I would partner with a programmer named Jeff Robbin to work on a colaborative racing-style game called **Spaceway 2000**.
+Later I would partner with a programmer named Jeff Robbin to work on a collaborative racing-style game called **Spaceway 2000**.
 I think we both agree it was kind of "meh".
 Perhaps racing games were just not something I was meant to write.

 ### Roll-A-Rena:

+I was working on **Roll-A-Rena** about September, 1990 another game, **Pararena** around October, 1990.
+So clearly I was having some kind of roller-derby fixation.
+Maybe I had just watched Raquel Welch in *Kansas City Bomber* on TV (or *Rollerball* — or both).

 <p align="center">
 <img width="512" src="https://github.com/EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/blob/c1b1ea1152683026c3190c08b55b6deeb36b0209/Images/Roll_A_Rena.png">
 </p>

+Not much came of **Roll-A-Rena** while **Pararena** I finished and released as shareware.
+What there is of **Roll-A-Rena** feels to me like just an experiment in user input.
+I'm not even sure how it works or is supposed to work.
+The mouse button will move your player's feet back and forth — moving the mouse left and right "steers" the player nearer or farther from us.
+If I had to guess, I think pumping the mouse button was intended to give you a forward impulse.
+Climbing the roller-arena wall would trade forward velocity for potential energy.
+Skating away from the wall would do the reverse.

+Without any visual cues though it is not obvious if you are moving forward around the area and if you , how quickly.
+I guess I abandonded this one a little soon for that.

 <p align="center">
 <img width="199" src="https://github.com/EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/blob/e2873e71379da2d67e000663adf367086c6a4296/Images/Roll_A_Rena_Sprites.png">
 </p>

+Again the sprite sheet is telling.
+I'm going to guess the flags were going to be the thing that scrolled around the back edge of the arena to give you the sense of movement.
+A player from the opposing team is in the sprite sheet (wearing black).
+It looks like elbowing and jumping were to be part of the game.

+I kind of want to pick this one up again and at least move it a little further along.
+Likely work on **Pararena** took me away from doing that at the time.